TRAVEL: Arrive Ushuaia, drive 3 hours to the lodge

 CAPACITY: 4 anglers

-INCLUDED: Lodging in single, meals, beer and wine, guided fishing, license, and transportation to/from the Rio Grande Airport
+INCLUDED: Lodging in single, meals, beer and wine, guided fishing, license, and transportation to/from the Ushuaia Airport, $250 conservation fund donation.

-NOT INCLUDED: Flights, gear, spirits, $250 conservation fee and services in Buenos Aires
+NOT INCLUDED: Flights, gear, spirits and services in Buenos Aires

 Worlds’ End Lodge and the Irigoyen River offer the most unique and otherworldly fishery in Patagonia.
 No other Tierra del Fuego fishing lodge or river offers 10-20 lb Sea Run Brown Trout in small water that is laden with logs, surrounded by dense forests and protected from the heavy Austral winds.
 It is the only fishing lodge in Argentina where anglers should wash the salt from their equipment after fishing the estuary for fresh Sea Run Browns and Robalo or Rock Cod.
 This is an intriguing, challenging and quality over quantity river, where each landed Sea Run Brown Trout is an unforgettable trophy.